How to Get Life Insurance If You Have Schizophrenia or Bipolar Disorder

 With graded death benefit whole life insurance, there are two ways to go:

 - Health Questions Asked: Though this option is more restrictive, many people opt for this one because of the lower cost.
-You won’t be asked for a physical exam, meaning that you will be asked to provide all relevant information about your condition.
+You won’t be asked to have a physical exam, but you will be asked to provide all relevant information about your condition.

 Getting Life Insurance with Schizophrenia or Bipolar Disorder